-We are habitual beings by nature, and usually stick to certain tendencies.
-When taking sunset photography, we have a horizon to deal with, that area where land meets the sky.
+We are habitual beings by nature.
+Therefore, we usually stick to certain tendencies.
+When taking sunset photography, we have a horizon to deal with.
+This is the area where land meets the sky.

-For most of us, our tendency is to compose the photo so that the horizon is in the middle of the photo, on a vertical line.
-That’s because centering the horizon in the image creates symmetry.
+For most of us want to compose the photo so that the horizon is in the middle, on a vertical line.
+That’s because centring the horizon in the image creates symmetry.
 And this is pleasing to the eye.

 For landscape photographs, the problem is that symmetry can sometimes be boring.
 Our eyes need different and interesting approaches.